 One year later, in September of 2003, Laura’s sister Nancy moved back to Pennsylvania from Georgia.
 Don and Laura convinced her to put off looking for a “real” job until January so that she could help them through their busy Christmas season.
 Nancy was with The Toffee House until February 2014 when she left to start her own venture, Chicco Baccello.

 In the fall of 2004, brother-in-law, Bill, joined the effort to help with corporate sales.
-He’s been with The Toffee House ever since, although now he has become the chief toffee stirrer.
+He was with The Toffee House until the Covid effected some changes in our staff.

-In March of 2005, The Toffee House had the privilege to be filmed for a Food Network show called “Recipe for Success.”
-At the same time the search was on for a larger home – by now there were 7 kids (with one on the way) and a house full of tins, ingredients, shipping supplies and toys.
+In March of 2005, The Toffee House was filmed for a Food Network show called “Recipe for Success.”
+At the same time, the search was on for a larger home – by now there were 7 kids (with one on the way) and a house full of tins, ingredients, shipping supplies and toys.
 The show aired in July of 2005 – the same week that a move to a larger house was made, and baby number 8 arrived.

 That’s when sister Angie joined to help out with the bookkeeping and accounting.
 The first of the nephews were also recruited at this time – Chase and Andrew began helping out while in high school and college.
 And Grandma and Grandpa were there on a regular basis to help corral kids or mop a floor.

 Sister Sue was the next to join The Toffee House family.
 Eligible for retirement from her bank job, Don and Laura did a little arm twisting and convinced her to get out from behind her desk and get her hands into some chocolate.
-She became the resident chocolate drizzler, and is still at The Toffee House today, taking care of all things chocolate.
+She became the resident chocolate drizzler, and worked many years taking care of all things chocolate.
+During the Covid scare, Bill and Sue took the opportunity to be full-time Grandparent and are loving their time with the grandkids.

-After only one year making toffee in their new, larger home, in 2006 operations were moved out of the house and into a warehouse close to home.
+After only one year making toffee in their new, larger home, in 2006, operations were moved out of the house and into a warehouse close to home.
 At that point they recruited nephew Jimmy.
 (One year the family members in production decided everyone in production needed to have a rapper name, because, well, don’t all chocolatiers have rapper names?
 Jimmy’s is Jimmy the Tulip in case you were wondering.)
 Jimmy helped with toffee making and chocolate drizzling pretty much every season until he graduated from college and got a “real” job.
+Every once in a while, he is able to come in and help with making the Bark.

 With the capacity to make a lot more toffee, nephew Mike was brought on board in 2007 as the sales and marketing guy – in an effort to begin building the wholesale part of the business.
 (Up until this point sales were almost exclusively directly to the customer.)
 Mike eventually moved on to bigger and better things, but he did make an appearance a few years ago as a toffee packer while he was in between jobs and getting his MBA.